syncfusion-content/install-docs/Common/Essential-Studio/licensing/licensing-errors.md

 ---
 layout: post
 title: License Key Errors of Essential Studio | Syncfusion
-description: Learn here information about how to fix Syncfusion license key related errors and more details.
+description: Learn here some information about how to fix Syncfusion license key related errors and more details.
 platform: common
 control: Essential Studio
 documentation: ug